- Getting there and getting around

 The parks encompass the traditional country of several Aboriginal groups, including people from the Atambaya, Angkamuthi, Yadhaykenu, Gudang and Wuthathi language and social groups.
 The area is a living cultural landscape, with places and features named in Aboriginal languages, story-places and story-beings, and occupation and ceremony sites throughout.
 Today the Traditional Owners retain a strong and continuing interest in their land and are involved in the protection and management of the area.

 The area also has links of early European travellers to Cape York Peninsula.
 In 1848, Edmund Kennedy was speared on the Escape River, at the northern end of the park.
 The Jardine brothers were involved in skirmishes with Aboriginal people during their overland expedition in 1865 and later during their settlement at Somerset.
 Geologist Robert Logan Jack encountered local Aboriginal people on the east coast in 1880, at a place known today as Captain Billy Landing.
 In 1887, a telegraph line was completed to provide communications with remote Cape York Peninsula—today this line forms the western boundary of the park and reserve.

-- Read more about the nature, culture and history of Jardine River National Park and Heathlands Resources Reserve.
+- Read more about the nature, culture and history of Jardine River National Park, Heathlands Regional Park and Jardine River Regional Park.